blakeblackshear/frigate/README.md

       output_args:

     # Required: height of the frame
-    # NOTE: Recommended to set this value, but frigate will attempt to autodetect.
     height: 720
     # Required: width of the frame
-    # NOTE: Recommended to set this value, but frigate will attempt to autodetect.
     width: 1280
     # Optional: desired fps for your camera
     # NOTE: Recommended value of 5.
 Ideally, try and reduce your FPS on the camera.